Bearded reedling: Taxonomy and systematics

 The bearded reedling was scientifically described in 1758 by the Swedish naturalist Carl Linnaeus in his 10th edition of Systema Naturae.
 He placed it with the tits in the genus Parus and coined the binomial name Parus biarmicus.
 Linnaeus based his entry on the "beardmanica or bearded tit-mouse" that had been described and illustrated in 1731 by the English naturalist Eleazar Albin and the "least butcher-bird" that had been described and illustrated in 1747 by George Edwards.

 The bearded reedling was later moved from the tit family and placed with the parrotbills in the family Paradoxornithidae.
-Subsequent authors variously classified the species as a member of Muscicapidae (Old World flycatchers), Sylviidae (typical warblers) or Timaliidae (Old World babbler).
+Subsequent authors variously classified the species as a member of Muscicapidae (Old World flycatchers), Sylviidae (typical warblers), or Timaliidae (Old World babblers).
 Molecular phylogenetic studies show that it is a unique passerine, not part of any of these families.
-The bearded reedling is now placed in the monotypic family Panuridae that was introduced in 1860 (as the subfamily Panurinae) by Marc Athanase Parfait Œillet Des Murs.
+The bearded reedling is now placed in the monotypic family Panuridae that was described in 1860 (as the subfamily Panurinae) by Marc Athanase Parfait Œillet des Murs.
 It lacks close relatives, but it is a sylvioid and nearest to the lark family Alaudidae.
 Panuridae and Alaudidae split from each other in the Early Miocene.

 The current genus name, Panurus, was introduced by Carl Ludwig Koch in 1816.
 It is from Ancient Greek panu, "exceedingly", and ουρά, "tail".
 The specific biarmicus is from "Biarmia", a Latinised form of Bjarmaland, today part of Russia's Arkhangelsk Oblast and Kola Peninsula (a result of confusion when the species was first described; the bearded reedling does not range into these areas).